PunchThrough/bean-docs/src/node-sdk/install-windows.md

 ```
 npm config set msvs_version 2015 --global
 ```
 **Note**: In addition to having MS Visual Studio installed, you must ensure that C++ toolchain is actually installed.
-To do this, create a C++ project in VS and
+To do this, create a C++ project in VS. By creating a C++ project, additional required dependencies will be installed.

 ## Install `bean-sdk`